-- Chapter 1 – NZ Defence Policy and Military Doctrine
+- Chapter 1 – New Zealand Defence Policy, Strategy, and Military Doctrine

 - Chapter 2 – Levels of Military Operations

 - Chapter 3 – The Context of Military Operations

 - Chapter 4 – New Zealand Defence Force Operational Tenets

 - Chapter 5 – The Characteristics of the Military Instrument

 - Chapter 6 – The Utility of the New Zealand Defence Force

 The development of sound military doctrine is as much to do with challenging received wisdom as it is with codifying established practice.
 Those in command, at whatever level, have to rely on their judgement and apply as much of what they have learnt as appropriate, departing from the established route when the circumstances demand it.